MicrosoftDocs/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 The system should be more scalable, offer a higher throughput (the system is wasting less time acquiring and releasing resources and is therefore able to spend more time doing useful work), and report fewer errors as the workload increases.
-The following graph shows the load-test results for the sample application, using the same workload as before, but invoking the `GetProductAsync` method in the `SingleHttpClientInstance` controller:
+The following graph shows the load test results for the sample application, using the same workload as before, but invoking the `GetProductAsync` method in the `SingleHttpClientInstance` controller.

 ![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-HTTPClient-instance]

-No errors were reported, and the system was amply able to handle an increasing load  of up to over 500 requests per second; the volume of requests capable of being handled closely mirroring the user-load.
+No errors were reported, and the system was able to handle an increasing load of up to
+ <<RBC: It can't be up to and over.
+I'm guessing up to is correct.>> 500 requests per second.
+The volume of requests capable of being handled closely mirroring
+the user load.
 The average response time was close to half that of the previous test.
 The result is a system that is much more scalable than before.

-The next graph shows the results of the equivalent load-test for the `SingleServiceInstance` controller. *Note that as before, the scale for the response time and throughput for this graph are logarithmic.*:
+The next graph shows the results of the equivalent load test for the `SingleServiceInstance` controller. *Note that as before, the scale for the response time and throughput for this graph are logarithmic.*

 ![Throughput of the sample application reusing the same instance of an HttpClient object for each request][throughput-single-ExpensiveToCreateService-instance]

-The volume of requests handled increases in line with the user-load while the average response time remains low.
+The volume of requests handled increases in line with the user load while the average response time remains low.
 This is similar to the profile of the code that creates a single `HttpClient` instance.

 For comparison purposes with the earlier test, the following image shows the stack trace telemetry for the `SingleHttpClientInstance` controller.
-This time the system spends most of its time performing real work rather than opening and closing sockets:
+This time the system spends most of its time performing real work rather than opening and closing sockets.

 ![The New Relic thread profiler showing the sample application creating single instance of an HttpClient object for all requests][thread-profiler-single-HTTPClient-instance]